influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb.md

 ### Features

 - Add option for Cloud users to use the `influx` CLI to interact with a Cloud instance.
-To download the CLI, [open the InfluxData Download page](https://portal.influxdata.com/downloads/), click **v2.0.0-beta**, and then run the command under **your OS (CLI Only)**.
-For information about using the `influx` CLI, see [influx - InfluxDB command line interface](/v2.0/reference/cli/influx/).
+For more information, see how to [download and install the influx CLI](#optional-download-and-install-the-influx-cli) and then learn more about how the [influx - InfluxDB command line interface](/v2.0/reference/cli/influx/) works.
 - Consolidate `influx apply` commands under templates.
 Remove some nesting of the `influx` CLI commands.
 - Make all `influx apply` applications stateful through stacks.
 - Add ability to export a stack's existing resource state using `influx export`.